adwasser/slomo_old/doc/source/user/running.rst

 ``slomo`` uses a standard UNIX-style command line interface for generating model files from model input files and sampling from the model.

+You can access a minimal reminder of available subcommands with ``slomo -h``, and order of arguments for a subcommand with ``slomo subcommand -h``.

 .. code-block:: none

    usage: slomo [-h] [--verbose] {init,sample,run,mock} ...